NREL/OpenStudio-HPXML/docs/source/workflow_inputs.rst

   ``DistributionSystemType/AirDistribution/AirDistributionType``                        string            See [#]_     Yes                  Type of air distribution
   ``DistributionSystemType/AirDistribution/DuctLeakageMeasurement[DuctType="supply"]``  element                        See [#]_             Supply duct leakage value
   ``DistributionSystemType/AirDistribution/DuctLeakageMeasurement[DuctType="return"]``  element                        See [#]_             Return duct leakage value
+  ``DistributionSystemType/AirDistribution/DuctLeakageMeasurement``                     element                        See [#]_             Total duct leakage to outside value
   ``DistributionSystemType/AirDistribution/Ducts``                                      element                        No                   Supply/return ducts; multiple are allowed [#]_
   ``DistributionSystemType/AirDistribution/NumberofReturnRegisters``                    integer           >= 0         No        See [#]_   Number of return registers
   ``ConditionedFloorAreaServed``                                                        double   ft2      > 0          See [#]_             Conditioned floor area served
   ====================================================================================  =======  =======  ===========  ========  =========  ==========================

   .. [#] AirDistributionType choices are "regular velocity", "gravity", or "fan coil" and are further restricted based on attached HVAC system type (e.g., only "regular velocity" or "gravity" for a furnace, only "fan coil" for a shared boiler, etc.).
-  .. [#] Supply duct leakage required if AirDistributionType is "regular velocity" or "gravity" and optional if AirDistributionType is "fan coil".
+  .. [#] Either supply duct leakage or total duct leakage to outside required if AirDistributionType is "regular velocity" or "gravity" and optional if AirDistributionType is "fan coil".
-  .. [#] Return duct leakage required if AirDistributionType is "regular velocity" or "gravity" and optional if AirDistributionType is "fan coil".
+  .. [#] Either return duct leakage or total duct leakage to outside required if AirDistributionType is "regular velocity" or "gravity" and optional if AirDistributionType is "fan coil".
+  .. [#] If ``DuctType`` is not provided, it will be considered as the total duct leakage to outside and shall be split equally between the supply and return side of the air distribution system.
+If both supply and/or return duct leakages and total duct leakage to outside are provided, supply and/or return duct leakages will be used in the model.
   .. [#] Provide a Ducts element for each supply duct and each return duct.
   .. [#] If NumberofReturnRegisters not provided and return ducts are present, defaults to one return register per conditioned floor per `ASHRAE Standard 152 <https://www.energy.gov/eere/buildings/downloads/ashrae-standard-152-spreadsheet>`_, rounded up to the nearest integer if needed.
   .. [#] ConditionedFloorAreaServed required only when duct surface area is defaulted (i.e., ``AirDistribution/Ducts`` are present without ``DuctSurfaceArea`` child elements).